Vivendi faces investor test over plans for Universal spin-off

 Even activist fund Bluebell Capital Partners, which has also publicly questioned the spin-off, said it would give it the thumbs up.

-"We will vote in favour of the spin-off because this is happening and no one will be able to stop it," said Giuseppe Bivona, a partner at Bluebell.
+“We will vote in favor of the spin-off because this is happening and no one will be able to stop it,” said Giuseppe Bivona, a partner at Bluebell.

 But Bluebell, which is asking for an extra cash dividend of around 3 billion euros to make the deal more attractive, has along with proxy advisors taken aim at another proposed resolution, which would allow Vivendi to buy back and cancel its shares for up to 50% of its capital.